You’ve found the perfect house and are dying to put an offer in. But one thing is holding you back, you need to sell your current home.

 Three-bedroom houses have remained the fastest-selling properties, selling in an average of 24 days.
 They are currently the most in-demand property, but there is a shortage of supply, supporting the faster sale time.

 Four and five-bed houses are also selling 33 per cent faster than in 2019.
 This suggests that buyers are prioritising space when moving, and looking to move out of expensive cities.
 Consequently, flats are taking the longest time to sell at an average of 32 days.

 ‘Housing market conditions remain unseasonably strong despite the UK moving into recession,’ says Richard Donnell, Research and Insight Director at Zoopla.
 ‘Demand continues to outpace supply and support house price growth of 2.5% per annum.’

 Average time to sell a house

-On average it should take 109 days to find a buyer, and it will take a further 53 days for the property to go from under offer to complete.
-Overall this is 3 days longer than it took last year, according to research by Purplebricks.
+Pre-lockdown, according to research by Purplebricks, on average it took 109 days to find a buyer, and a further 53 days for the property to go from under offer to complete.
+Overall this is 3 days longer than it took in 2018.

 However, in Nuneaton and Bedworth you can expect the entire sale of your house to soar through in record time.
 In these areas, it is estimated that a buyer will be found and the sale completed in 125 days, the quickest in the UK.